e-n-f/if-then-else/textonly.md

-The notation doesn't make it obvious, but unlike the German block of ifs, in the American form, if one expression in a block evaluated to true, it short-circuited and skipped the other expressions, like "else if" does now.
+The notation doesn't make it obvious, but unlike the German block of ifs, in the American form, if one expression in a block evaluated to true, it did short-circuit and skip the following expressions, like "else if" does now.

 * http://www.softwarepreservation.org/projects/ALGOL/report/ACM_ALGOL_Proposal_1958.pdf